devenamul/devenamul/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Enamul Sardar 👋

 ## 🚀 About Me
 I'm a passionate **Full-Stack Developer** with a strong foundation in **Computer Science and Engineering**.
 I have experience building dynamic, scalable, and high-performance web applications using modern technologies.

 🎓 **Education:**
+  🎓 BSc in Computer Science and Engineering
 - 🎓 Diploma in Engineering (Computer Science)
-- 🎓 BSc in Computer Science and Engineering
+-

 ## 🛠️ Tech Stack & Skills
 ### 🔹 Frontend Development